 Carpets & Quilts

 The story of how Persian travellers during the Mughal time got stuck in Mirzapur, who locals helped, is intriguing.
 To return the help, the [ersian travellers taught them to weave carpets.
-Since then, Mirzapur people have prepared of one the best rugs in the world.
+Since then, Mirzapur people have prepared some of one the best rugs in the world.

 Kutch region people are born to make handicrafts.
 There is some magic in the way their hand moves.
 So the quilts made by attaching multiple layers of clothes keep you warm in winter and cool in summer.